History of Malawi: Early European contact

-The Portuguese were reportedly the first to discover Malawi; in 1859, acting off a tip received from a Portuguese source, David Livingstone discovered Lake Malawi.
+The Portuguese were reportedly the first Europeans to enter Malawi; in 1859, acting off a tip received from a Portuguese source, David Livingstone discovered Lake Malawi.
 The Yao allegedly told him that the mass of water he saw was called Nyasa.
 Livingstone, who did not know Chiyao, possibly thought that Nyasa was the proper name of the lake.
 However, the term Nyasa in Chiyao meant the lake in English.
 His next journey, with Bishop Charles Mackenzie from the UMCA in 1861, saw hostility erupt between the Muslim Yao and the non-Muslim Mang'anja, whom the bishop preferred to preach to; those of the Yao who practised Islam and slavery were naturally hostile to the Christian missionaries.
 The skirmishes eventually subsided after Mackenzie's death from malaria.

 More group of missionaries arrived in 1875-6 from the Free Church of Scotland, and established a base at Cape Maclear at the southern end of Lake Malawi.
 This time, attempts were also made to convert those of the Yao who were Muslims.
 Although some of the Amangochi Yao were prepared to convert, slow progress was made.
 After some initial debate, Bishop Robert Laws was selected as leader.
 Laws, who quickly gained fame for his medical expertise, decided to establish missions further north, at Bandawe among the Tonga and at Kaningina among the Ngoni people.
 There, the missionaries found fertile ground in a turbulent political climate: the missions became buffer zones for the Tonga, who were near-constantly under attack by Ngoni raiders.
 Some of the teachers of the Tonga were the Nyanja who had embraced Christianity at Cape Maclear in Mangochi.
 In 1878, a number of traders, mostly from Glasgow, formed the African Lakes Company to supply goods and services to the missionaries.
 Others soon followed: traders, hunters, planters came, and even missionaries from different denominations; from 1889, the Catholic White Fathers attempted to convert the Yao.